 Applications for Venue Licences for new and temporary circuits or tracks shall be made to MotorSport NZ at least twelve(12) months prior to any proposed date to organise a Meeting or Event.

-Such applications shall follow the timeline procedure detailed in Part Two Article 4.5 of this Schedule.
+Such applications shall follow the timeline procedure detailed in Part Two Article 4.5

 A Scale Plan of the proposed circuit or track shall accompany this.